 When it comes to covering injuries due to car accidents, PIP and MedPay usually offer advantages over health insurance.
-If they’re not already mandatory in your state, you might want to explore adding these options to your car insurance policy.
+If they’re not already mandatory in your state, you might want to explore adding these options to your

 So, read on to learn how using PIP or MedPay coverage through your car insurance plan might be better than relying on your health insurance to handle injuries after an accident.